-The Multicultural Student Organization (MSO) office provides a space for student organizations committed to promoting diversity.
+The Multicultural Student Organization (MSO) office provides a space for registered student organizations committed to promoting diversity.
 As a member of the K-State Office of Diversity, the MSO office works with several of K-State’s multicultural student organizations to aid in leadership development for students of minority groups, and to coordinate multicultural programs on campus.

 Powercat Financial provides free information and education to currently enrolled K-State students who are seeking help with financial planning and management.
 Powercat Financial can help students with long- and short-term financial goals, preparing a budget, analyzing loan options, understanding and using your credit and credit scores and transitioning into the professional world.
 If you are a current K-State student, check out their services and request an appointment.